 Fundamental consciousness is experienced as stillness, within which all of the content of our experience—our thoughts, emotions, sensations, and perceptions—flow.
 As fundamental consciousness, we can remain open to the unobstructed flow of experience without losing our underlying wholeness and stability.
 We gain a sense of both our own authenticity, of becoming who we really are, and of spontaneity, of being able to respond to life without fear of overwhelm or annihilation.

 The Realization Process approaches recovery from trauma in two ways: by directly facilitating body-mind integration through inhabiting the internal space of our body, and through specific practices that, along with verbal dialogue and insight, release the trauma-based constrictions in the fascia that obstruct our ability to inhabit our body.

-The Realization Process includes a series of practices for couples to attune to foundational consciousness together.
-Embodying and knowing ourselves as foundational consciousness is the basis of our true boundaries.
+The Realization Process includes a series of practices for couples to attune to fundamental consciousness together.
+Embodying and knowing ourselves as fundamental consciousness is the basis of our true boundaries.
 We can experience oneness with other people while remaining inwardly attuned to our own needs and responses.
-When two people attune to foundational consciousness together, they experience that they are “made of” the same one consciousness.
+When two people attune to this ground together, they experience that they are “made of” the same one consciousness.
 They also experience resonance between the essential (unconstructed) qualities of their being, such as their love, power, sexuality, and understanding.
-They can also perceive each other with less projection, distortion and reactivity.
+They can also perceive and receive each other with less projection, distortion and reactivity.

 Embodiment and Movement

 The Realization Process also includes a series of movement practices for embodying and moving as fundamental consciousness.
 As this ground dimension of ourselves, we perceive, understand, touch and move with our whole being.
 We become both empty and present at the same time.

 Meet members in practice who are able to help you and others on your journey of self care and your work for health and well being.